bitdruid/python-wayback-machine-downloader/README.md

    - `--start`: Timestamp to start searching.
    - `--end`: Timestamp to end searching.

-#### Additional
+**Additional Options:**

-- `--skip`: Specify a path or defaults to output-dir.
-Checks the file (`waybackup_<domain>.skip`) and skips the download of containing urls.
-If there is no skipping-file, it will be created.
-This is useful for interrupted downloads.
-Files will be checked by their root-domain.
-So if you run a query like `example.com/subdir1/subdir2` - keep the logfile and later run a query for `example.com` the same logfile will be used for both queries.
-The skip will not differ between `--current` and `--full`!
+- `--skip` `<path>`: Path defaults to output-dir.
+Saves a logfile with successfull downloaded urls.
+Checks `waybackup_<domain>.skip` for these URLs to skip downloading.
+If no skipping-file exists, it will be created.
+Useful for interrupted downloads.
+Files are checked by their root-domain, ensuring consistency across queries.
+This means that if you download `http://example.com/subdir1/` and later `http://example.com`, the second query will skip the first path.

-- `--csv`: Save a csv file with the list of snapshots inside the output folder or a specified folder.
-If you set `--list` the csv will contain the cdx list of snapshots.
-If you set either `--current` or `--full` the csv will contain the downloaded files.
-The csv will be named according to the specific query `waybackup_<url with sanitized characters>.csv`.
+- `--csv` `<path>`: Path defaults to output-dir.
+Saves a CSV file with the json-response for successfull downloads.
+If `--list` is set, the CSV contains the CDX list of snapshots.
+If `--current` or `--full` is set, CSV contains downloaded files.
+Named as `waybackup_<sanitized_url>.csv`.

-- `--no-redirect`: Do not follow redirects of snapshots.
-Archive.org sometimes redirects to a different snapshot for several reasons.
-Downloading redirects may lead to timestamp-folders which contain some files with a different timestamp.
-This does not matter if you only want to download the latest version (`-c`).
+- `--no-redirect`: Disables following redirects of snapshots.
+Useful for preventing timestamp-folder mismatches caused by Archive.org redirects.

-- `--verbosity`: Set the verbosity: json (print json response), progress (show progress bar).
+- `--verbosity <level>`: Sets verbosity level.
+Options are `json` (prints JSON response) or `progress` (shows progress bar).

-- `--retry`: Retry failed downloads.
-You can specify the number of retry attempts as an integer.
+- `--retry <attempts>`: Specifies number of retry attempts for failed downloads.

-- `--workers`: The number of workers to use for downloading (simultaneous downloads).
-Default is 1.
-A safe spot is about 10 workers.
-Beware: Using too many workers will lead into refused connections from the Wayback Machine.
-Duration about 1.5 minutes.
+- `--workers <count>`: Sets the number of simultaneous download workers.
+Default is 1, safe range is about 10.
+Be cautious as too many workers may lead to refused connections from the Wayback Machine.

-#### CDX query handling
+**CDX Query Handling:**

-- `--cdxbackup`: Specify a path or defaults to output-dir.
-The result of the cdx-query will be saved as a file.
-You can use this file to download the snapshots later.
-This can be used to overcome refused connections by the cdx server when sending to many queries.
-The file will be named according to the specific query `waybackup_<url with sanitized characters>.cdx`.
-This query is a result according to your specified arguments.
-So keep that in mind if you want to download the snapshots later.
+- `--cdxbackup` `<path>`: Path defaults to output-dir.
+Saves the result of CDX query as a file.
+Useful for later downloading snapshots and overcoming refused connections by CDX server due to too many queries.
+Named as `waybackup_<sanitized_url>.cdx`.

-- `--cdxinject`: Inject a cdx-query file to download the snapshots.
-As the query was a result of your previously specified arguments, you should inject with the exact same `--url`.
-Otherwise, the folder structure will not match your previous query.
+- `--cdxinject` `<filepath>`: Injects a CDX query file to download snapshots.
+Ensure the query matches the previous `--url` for correct folder structure.

 #### Debug